santi1703/freecommerce/README.md

 - You will be able to access the project from the public directory from a web browser, on the url provided by the engine you are running it on (i.e. http://localhost/freecommerce/public); you can further manage the rules of the engine to redirect to a fancier url

+---

+We can discuss anything related to the design and decisions made on a meeting if you would like to

+Have a nice day :)